Humanities for All

 Supports educators in workshops aimed at making learning an experience by focusing on inquiry and group exploration of ideas.
 The program trains educators to integrate question-asking and group discussion strategies with existing curricula and lesson plans to expand text comprehension and critical thinking skills among students.

-Offers a family-focused Humanities Head Start program with up to 505 students (3- and 4-year-olds) and their families in Ouachita Parish, Louisiana.
+Offers a family-focused humanities Head Start program with more than 1,000 children and their families in Ouachita, Lafayette, and Iberia Parishes in Louisiana.
 PRIME TIME Head Start integrates the LEH’s proven family engagement and inquiry-based teaching and learning strategies with its research-based classroom and family engagement curricula.
 The federal Head Start model supports children’s growth and development in a positive learning environment and is designed to help break the cycle of poverty, providing preschool children of vulnerable families with a comprehensive program to meet their emotional, social, health, nutritional, and psychological needs.